Buy a Life Insurance Plan in a few clicks

 Ref.
 No. KLI/22-23/E-BB/1052

-Whether you’re just starting or reassessing your strategy, understand step-by-step how to navigate the road to a secure and enjoyable retirement.
+If you are just starting or reassessing your strategy, understand step-by-step how to navigate the road to a secure and enjoyable retirement.

 To begin with, make up your mind about the time of your retirement.
 Your retirement and pension planning will largely depend on whether you want a regular or early retirement.
+While you will get enough time to plan and save for regular retirement, you may need to be more aggressive on your investment options if you want to retire early.

 Starting early gives you the leverage of time.
 Apart from gaining the benefits of compounding, you will be free to take more risks and afford to rectify some inadvertent investment mistakes.
+Using a retirement calculator can help you evaluate how much you need to save and plan effectively for a financially secure future.
+Delaying your retirement planning will not only cost you losing out on these benefits but also put unnecessary strain on your finances when starting late.

 When it comes to retirement planning, be definite about your goals.
 Think practically and arrive at an amount of money that you think will be enough to sustain your lifestyle post-retirement.
 Once done, you will have a target to achieve that can help you take decisive steps toward actively building a retirement corpus.